homerjed/sbgm/README.md

 * UNet and transformer score network implementations,
 * VP, SubVP and VE SDEs (neural network $\beta(t)$ and $\sigma(t)$ functions are on the list!),
 * Multi-modal conditioning (basically just optional parameter and image conditioning methods),
-* Checkpointing optimiser and model,
+* Checkpointing for optimiser and model,
 * Multi-device training and sampling.

 ### Samples